-148 Joseph Stiglitz, "Regulating Multinational Corporations: Towards Principles of Cross-Border Legal Frameworks in a Globalized World Balancing Rights with Responsibilities" (2007) 23 American University International Law Review 451, 558.
+&lt;sup>148 Joseph Stiglitz, "Regulating Multinational Corporations: Towards Principles of Cross-Border Legal Frameworks in a Globalized World Balancing Rights with the claim by arbitration.
+Following the second-look doctrine, the court can monitor the enforcement of arbitral awards, which ensures that public policy will be protected.152

-149 Kai-chieh Chan, "China's Top Court Says No to Arbitrability of Private Antitrust Actions" Kluwer Arbitration Blog (23 January 2020).
-150 Gus Van Harten, "The Public-Private Distinction in the International Arbitration of Individual Claims against the State" (2007) 56 The International and Comparative Law Quarterly 371, 394.
+&lt;sup>149 Kai-chieh Chan, "China's Top Court Says No to Arbitrability of Private Antitrust Actions" Kluwer Arbitration Blog (23 January 2020).
+Gus Van Harten, "The Public-Private Distinction in the International Arbitration of Individual Claims against the State" (2007) 56 The International and Comparative Law Quarterly 371, 394.